zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 All white cylindrical tablets.
 One tablet, twice daily.
 (120 mg total in a day) These are used to treat his Arrhythmia.

-__*IMPORTANT:*__ accidental double-dosing might lead to an emergency medical situation.
-Please make sure that this pill (white cylindrical tablet) is only given once every 6 to 12 hours, preferably after he eats.
+__*IMPORTANT:*__ Please make sure that this pill (white cylindrical tablet) is only given once every ~12 hours.
+A double dose may cause a bad reaction.

 #### Benazepril 10 mg tablets
 Small, bright white, rounder tablets, white interior.
 One and a half tablets, twice daily.
-(30 mg total in a day) These treat his TVD and help prevent congestive heart failure.
+(30 mg total in a day) These treat his TVD and help prevent congestive heart failure and keeps his blood pressure lower.

+#### Gabapentin 300mg capsule
+Yellow capsules.
+He should definitely get one in the morning, and if loaded into the PM spot in the pill-box also in the afternoon/evening.
+This helps with pain and may help make walks easier/more comfortable for him.

 #### Trazedone 50 mg tablets
 In desperate situations, you can give Theo 2 50 mg Trazedone tablets for